Dcode99/Blockchain-Healthcare-Project/README.md

 Verified.Me is a Canadian blockchain-based digital identity network that uses Hyperledger fabric to allow consumers to choose who to share healthcare information with.

+# Prerequisites

+To run this demonstration, a system running Unbuntu and docker is needed, along with an installation of Python3, pip3, and the iroha python library.

+# Network Requirements

+To set up the network, simply run the network shell script using "bash network.sh down" to clear the setup, and "bash network.sh up" to setup the network.

+# Python Exectuion

+To execute the python program and work on the blockchain after the network is setup, use the following command from the base directory for this project: "python3 python_programs/main.py"

 # Sources:

 The initial commands and structure for this document used is from the Hyperledger Iroha Python repository (https://github.com/hyperledger/iroha-python).